saboyle/LeavingCareWiki/Employment.md

 **What is an apprenticeship?**

-Watch this film
+Watch this film to find out:
 [https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/](https://www.amazingapprenticeships.com/resources/the-apprenticeship-assembly-film/)

-Or read this
+Or read this:
 [https://www.gov.uk/become-apprentice](https://www.gov.uk/become-apprentice)

-If you do an apprenticeship you can earn a bonus of up to **£3,000**
+If you complete an apprenticeship you will be entitled to a bonus of up to **£3,000** [https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices](https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices)

-[https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices](https://www.apprenticeships.gov.uk/apprentices/support-care-experienced-apprentices)

-Further details of the care leavers apprenticeship bursary (bonus)
+Further details of the **Care Leavers' Apprenticeship Bursary** (bonus) [https://www.amazingapprenticeships.com/wp-content/uploads/2023/08/Care-Leavers-Guide-to-Apprenticeship_Jan2023-1.pdf](https://www.amazingapprenticeships.com/wp-content/uploads/2023/08/Care-Leavers-Guide-to-Apprenticeship_Jan2023-1.pdf)

-[https://www.amazingapprenticeships.com/wp-content/uploads/2023/08/Care-Leavers-Guide-to-Apprenticeship_Jan2023-1.pdf](https://www.amazingapprenticeships.com/wp-content/uploads/2023/08/Care-Leavers-Guide-to-Apprenticeship_Jan2023-1.pdf)